LMassooni/Phase-diagram-of-Dziyaloshinskii-Moriya-model/README.md

 the entropy as a funciton only of magnetization, we proceed to concatenated values of 'm' with values of entropy, that is, choosing a value of h, we can find a value of m, and a value of entropy, relating the last two, and creating a function entropy S of m.

+The program works as it follows:
+Each phase known in the model has it's own file that describes the functional and all the process of the minimization of it.
+The entropy function is apart, since all functionals use it. the main.cpp file will run the process of minimization of each one of the functionals in a loop, varing some thermodynamical parameter to create an interprolated funciton of free energy for each of the phases.

+The easiest way to run the program is to put all the functionals and entropy .cpp and .hpp files in the same folder, and run in the
+terminal:
+g++ main.cpp -lm -O3 alglib/*.cpp functionals_folder/*.cpp